pasc4le/bitshop/README.md

 to start using this repo:

 - install `pnpm`.
 Assuming a POSIX compliant system, do `curl -fsSL https://get.pnpm.io/install.sh | sh -`
-- in the root of this repo do `pnpm i` to install all packages
+- in the root of this repo do `pnpm i <opt:name package>` to install all packages